SCRT-HQ/VaporShell/docs/glossary/Add-FnSub.md

 In your templates, you can use this function to construct commands or outputs that include values that aren't available until you create or update a stack.

 ** Important **
-    As Fn::Sub uses ${Var} syntax, it's important to remember to escape the $ at the head of the subbed variable when calling the function, otherwise Powershell will attempt to convert the variable into a value when adding it to the object and break the CloudFormation function's intended use.
+    As Fn::Sub uses ${Var} syntax, it's important to remember to escape the $ at the head of the subbed variable when calling the function, otherwise PowerShell will attempt to convert the variable into a value when adding it to the object and break the CloudFormation function's intended use.

     Please see the example below for reference.